vwasm/hera/README.md

 # Hera

-Hera is an [eWASM](https://github.com/ewasm/design) virtual machine implemented in C++ conforming to the [Ethereum VM API](https://github.com/ethereum/EIPs/issues/56).
+Hera is an [vWASM](https://github.com/vwasm/design) virtual machine implemented in C++ conforming to the [Vapory VM API](https://github.com/vaporyco/EIPs/issues/56).

-It can be used with [cpp-ethereum](https://github.com/ethereum/cpp-ethereum) and perhaps in the future with other implementations through appropriate bindings.
+It can be used with [cpp-vapory](https://github.com/vaporyco/cpp-vapory) and perhaps in the future with other implementations through appropriate bindings.

 Currently it uses [Binaryen](https://github.com/webassembly/binaryen)'s interpreter for running WebAssembly bytecode and it should be improved to support the [WAVM](https://github.com/AndrewScheidecker/WAVM) as a backend.